Affordable South LA

 Theme Selection Sidebar

-We implemented a theme selection bar in the left side panel of the interface:
+We designed a theme selection bar in the left side panel of the interface:

 1. Visual Organization: Themes are displayed as clickable elements in a vertical list, providing a clear overview of available categories.